tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/EDA and Demand Pay Analysis of Data Jobs in India/Readme.md

 - Tracking closely with AWS, Tableau demonstrates that extracting advanced trends must be paired with clear data visualization.
 Creating interactive dashboards and visual storytelling remains a critical end-step for communicating complex business insights to stakeholders.

-  ## 4.3 Data Role in India: Skill Demand-Pay Analysis for Data Analysts and Data Scientists:
+  ## 4.3 Skill Pay vs. Demand Trade-offs
 This section seeks to answer the question around:
 - How Well Do Data Roles and Skills Pay in India?
 - What are the most paying skills and most demanded skills within highest-paying data jobs